-Because once you deeply understand the attributes of your ideal buyer, you have a better chance of finding others like them.
+Once you deeply understand the attributes of your ideal buyer, you have a better chance of finding and winning others like them — especially through sales referrals.

 That’s what really defines your brand promise and your competitive edge.
 Know what the buyer valued most and compare that to your value proposition and go-to-market sales strategy.
 Any changes or updates required?